xenharmonic-devs/sonic-weave/README.md

 | `31n`  | `sqrt(2101707/2097152)` | `[-21/2 7/2 0 0 0 0 0 0 0 0 1>`   | `+1.878`      |
 | `37n`  | `sqrt(175232/177147)`   | `[7/2 -11/2 0 0 0 0 0 0 0 0 0 1>` | `-9.408`      |

-As an extension to NFJS SonicWeave has a neutral bridging comma associated with every prime.
+In addition to NFJS commas SonicWeave has a neutral bridging comma associated with every prime.
 | Prime  | Comma                   | Monzo                             | Size in cents |
 | ------ | ----------------------- | --------------------------------- | ------------- |
 | `5n`   | `sqrt(25/24)`           | `[-3/2 -1/2 1>`                   | `+35.336`     |